Frequently Asked Questions

 Generally, IDs are created in Banner through test score loads ( ACT or SAT), admissions applications, financial aid application, and continuing education applications.
 IDs are UTC IDs.
 General Person Record refers to a SPAIDEN (Banner Form) record.
 This record must exist before anything else can be added to Banner.
 General Student Record or Learner Record refers to a SGASTDN (Banner Form) record.
 This must exist before registration may take place.
 A Learner Record is generally created by being admitted for a term.

 UTC uses Banner for student data and SAP for financial and Human Resources.
 Some employee data is loaded into Banner from an IRIS file (SAP).
 Though, employees will see this information in Banner, employees must update their address and general information through IRIS.
 Students must update their address and general information through Banner by contacting the Records Office.

 How do you read the term in Banner?

 The first four digits are the calendar year.
 The last two digits refer to the term.
 Terms which end in 40 are fall terms.
 Terms which end in 20 are spring terms.
 Terms which end in 30 are summer terms.
-Terms which end in 05 are Continuing Education terms.
+Terms which end in 05 are Center for Professional Education terms.

 201320 Spring 2013